-Another breathtaking medieval hilltop village, Eze epitomizes a "village perché" as it clings to the edge of a steep, conical rock.
-The locals call it the "nid d'aigle," which means "eagle's nest" because of the village's dramatic location, 427 meters above the Mediterranean Sea.
-Accessible from Nice by a mountainous coastal road, the village offers a dramatic first impression, with the tower of its church belfry and the ruins of the ancient fortress visible from a great distance.
-Strolling through the charming cobblestone streets is a delightful experience.
+Eze epitomizes a medieval perched village, clinging to the vertiginous edge of a steep, conical rock like an "eagle's nest."
+Accessible from Nice (less than 20 kilometers away) by a mountainous coastal road, the village offers a dramatic first impression, with the tower of its church belfry and the ruins of the ancient fortress visible from a great distance.
+Once visitors enter the village through the remains of its ancient ramparts, a maze of cobblestone streets provides a wonderful escape from the modern world.
 The alleyways are filled with little boutiques and small courtyards, where children play and local artists display pieces for sale.

-The Côte d'Azur is famous for its elegant seaside villas reflecting the area's wealth and sophistication.
-On the beautiful Cap-Ferrat peninsula, the Ephrussi de Rothschild Villa and Gardens offers a peek into the lifestyle of the Baroness Béatrice Ephrussi de Rothschild, the daughter of the wealthy banker Baron Alphonse de Rothschild.
-After inheriting her father's vast fortune, Béatrice created a spectacular villa in the style of an Italian palazzo.
-Béatrice had impeccable taste and her flair for decorating is seen throughout the villa.
-Examples of her delicate style include her own bedroom with a pastel floral motif and the Small Salon with its exquisite tapestries.
-The villa has preserved the original furnishings for visitors to admire.
-Exquisite gardens surround the villa and feature magnificent sea views and varied styles of landscaping, including Spanish, French, and Japanese.
-There is even a garden featuring Roman archaeological relics.
+The Côte d'Azur is synonymous with wealth and sophistication, seen in the stately seaside villas all along the coastline.
+One of the most remarkable is the residence of the Baroness Béatrice Ephrussi de Rothschild, found on the Saint-Jean-Cap-Ferrat peninsula.
+The Villa et Jardins Ephrussi de Rothschild offers a peek into the lifestyle of Béatrice, the daughter of the wealthy banker Baron Alphonse de Rothschild.
+After inheriting her father's vast fortune, Béatrice created a sumptuous villa in the style of an Italian palazzo.
+Béatrice had impeccable taste and a flair for decorating.
+Examples of her delicate style include her own bedroom with a pastel floral motif and the Small Salon with its marvelous tapestries.
+Surrounding the villa are expansive grounds that overlook serene deep-blue Mediterranean waters.
+The immaculately landscaped property includes French, Spanish, Florentine, Japanese, and Provençal gardens, as well as an Exotic Garden and a fragrant Rose Garden.
+There is even a garden filled with Roman archaeological relics.

 A few kilometers away from Beaulieu-sur-Mer, beyond Mont Boron, lies the village of Villefranche, with a picturesque natural harbor developed in the 14th century.
 The waterfront is lined with cheerful Italianate buildings, and the dock is filled with neat rows of little sailboats.
 Rolling hills planted with olive groves surround the village, and the microclimate is so mild here that tropical fruits such as bananas grow abundantly.
 The village has a quaint historic center with a citadel built in 1580 and an impressive church.
 The Eglise Saint-Michel was built in the town's characteristic Italian Baroque style.
 By the harbor is the Palais de la Marine and the Chapelle de Saint Pierre des Pecheurs.
 This charming fisherman's chapel has an interior decorated by Jean Cocteau, who often stayed at both Villefranche-sur-Mer and Saint-Jean-Cap-Ferrat.
 A scene from his film "Le Testament d'Orphée" was set on the atmospheric street, the rue Obscure of Villefranche-sur-Mer.